blakadder/zigbee/_zigbee/IOTPerfect_PF-PM02D-TYZ.md

 ---

 ## Pairing
-Short press the"key" button 3 times.
+Short press the "key" button 3 times.
 The LED starts flashing rapidly once the device is in pairing mode.